 NASAYAHA INDIANS.
 The Nasayaha (Nasayaya) Indians, a Caddoan tribe of the southwestern or Hasinai division, are known from a single Spanish document that was written near the end of the seventeenth century.
 Herbert E. Bolton's analysis of geographic data in this document led him to place the Nasayaha Indians near the site of the present boundary between Nacogdoches and Rusk counties in eastern Texas.
 He also suggested that the Nasayahas were probably the same as the Nasoni (lower group) Indians who lived in the same area and whose name appears frequently in later documents.
 J. R. Swanton somewhat reluctantly accepted Bolton's identification.
 The main difficulty with this interpretation is that both Nasayaha and Nasoni Indians are listed as separate tribes in the same early document, a fact which Bolton and Swanton seem to have ignored.
 More convincing evidence is needed in order to show that Nasayaha and Nasoni are different names for the same people.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "NASAYAHA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn16.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "NASAYAHA INDIANS," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/bmn16.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.